 3. Make Adaptation Easy With a Sales Stack

 Just like any new business venture, research can only take you so far.
 The real work happens in the action, and the action is often unpredictable.
-Business practices constantly evolve across the world, and as new information comes into play, companies must adapt their sales and marketing strategies.
+Business practices constantly evolve across the world.
+As new information comes into play, companies must adapt their sales and marketing strategies.
 When marketing and sales alignment is off, adaptation becomes much more difficult.

 Adaptation requires regular, productive communication between teams.
 Sellers should be able to reach out to marketing while staying focused on the sale.
 They need easy access to sales content, playbooks, and other sales tools that they may need at any point in the field.
 Modern communication tools allow marketers to easily send updated content to sellers and access older material if necessary.
-They can even analyze a piece of content’s effectiveness and receive feedback from the sellers who use it.
+They can even analyze content effectiveness and receive feedback from the sellers who use it.

 4. Create a Habit of Communication

 All aligned teams communicate with one another.
 This may sound simple or obvious, but even teams that work in the same building struggle with this.
 It only gets worse when there are time zone differences, language barriers, and distance.

 It’s important that to have a sales and marketing team structure that fosters open, productive communication.
 Marketers need access to the sellers, and vice versa.
 Organizations can use communication tools, scheduling apps, or sales enablement software to help eliminate confusion and make communication clear.
 Sales enablement even offers simple ways to share metrics and data analytics between departments.
 This can greatly reduce the amount of confusing or miscommunicated information.
 When both teams can keep up with each other, they can know how to best help get the product or solution into customers’ hands.